BASNET - The UK BME Anti-Slavery Network

 Our Members Activities

-With funding from The Samworth Foundation, Esmee Fairbairn Foundation, Paul Hamlyn Foundation and AB Charitable Trust, we support our members to undertake projects and activities in their communities to tackle factors leading to Modern Slavery and Human Trafficking and the impact.
+With funding from The Samworth Foundation, Esmee Fairbairn Foundation, Paul Hamlyn Foundation and AB Charitable Trust, we support our members’ capacity to undertake projects and activities in their communities to tackle Modern Slavery and Human Trafficking.

 Music Relief Foundation Held an Interactive Event on Girls and Child Criminal Exploitation in Croydon